 A short biography of anarchist and German revolutionary Anna Götze.

-Anna Götze was born in 1875.
+Anna Götze was born on April 6th 1875.
 She was a member of the Social Democratic Party from 1897 up to 1917 and with the end of the war and the Revolution was one of the founders of the Spartakusbund.
 At the beginning of the 1920s she moved to a clear anarchist position and joined the FAUD.
 She worked as a folder in the printing industry.

 She had three children born out of wedlock.
-Her son Ferdinand Götze, known as Nante, and her daughter Irma were also active in the FAUD, whilst her other son Waldemar was a militant in the KPD.
+Her son Ferdinand Götze, known as Nante, and her daughter Irma were also active in the FAUD, whilst her other son Waldemar was a militant in the KPD (the official German Communist Party).
 This led to blazing rows in the family, although Waldemar was later ready to cooperate with the rest of the family in underground work.